fabio-alfieri/copy-number-annotation/README.md

 ## Explainable machine learning reveals drivers of amplifications and deletions across cancer genomes
 Fabio Alfieri, Gökçe Senger, Gabriele Oliveto, Manjunatha Kogenaru, Teresa Davoli, Martin Schaefer

+This manuscript also presents PENNE (Prediction & Explanation of Non-neutral copy Number Events), a publicly accessible web platform that supports interactive, pan-cancer exploration of curated copy-number annotation profiles.

 For any questions regarding the code and/or data, please contact with Fabio Alfieri (fabio.alfieri@nyulangone.org) or Gabriele Oliveto (gabriele.oliveto@ieo.it).

 ### Abstract